Chickensalad303/SpIpod/README.md

 `OPTIONS="--username <USERNAME> --password <PASSWORD>"`

-And maybe you want also to consider the following:
+And add whichever of the following options you want:

 ```
 # The displayed device type in Spotify clients.